Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 That night I was so excited I didn't sleep.

 The next day it was announced, let me go out.
-You know, at that time going out to work, is a big thing!
+You know, at that time going out to work, is a thing as big as the sky!

-Overcoming the fear of mobility was only the first hurdle.
+Overcoming the fear of leaving home was only the first hurdle.

 At that time, there was no telephone, and the only way to contact him was by letter.